jlpteaching/ECS154B/lab2/lab2.md

 ## Code portion

-You will upload the two files that you changed to Gradescope on the [Lab 2 - Code](https://www.gradescope.com/courses/35106/assignments/) assignment.
+You will upload the three files that you changed to Gradescope on the [Lab 2](https://www.gradescope.com/courses/35106/assignments/) assignment.

 - `src/main/scala/components/branchcontrol.scala`
 - `src/main/scala/components/control.scala`